 Buffalo Forge Co. was formed in 1878 to manufacture blacksmith’s forges.
 Upright drilling machines were offered in 1883 and stationary steam engines in 1889.
-It quickly branched into heating, air conditioning (invented in 1904 by Willis H. Carrier of Buffalo Forge), dust collectors (Buffalo Forge claimed that they invented the cyclonic dust collector), drill presses, plus a combination woodworking machine.
+It quickly branched into heating, air handling, air conditioning (the invention of which is often incorrectly attributed to Willis H. Carrier of Buffalo Forge; Carrier should be credited with designing the first practical commercial dehumidifiers and air conditions), dust collectors (Buffalo Forge claimed that they invented the cyclonic dust collector), and combination woodworking machines.

 Buffalo Forge created a Canadian subsidiary, Canadian Buffalo Forge Co., Ltd., in 1903 (or 1905, depending on which source you believe).
 The name changed at some point to Canadian Blower & Forge.

 The company, which was owned by the Wendt family, went public in 1941.
 The company was acquired by Ampco-Pittsburgh in 1981.
 Then, in 1993, Ampco sold Buffalo Forge to the Howden Group P.L.C. of Scotland, and one month later Howen closed the Buffalo Forge manufacturing plant, eliminating 400 jobs (this closure seems to have been aimed at the blower operations and it is unclear how the drill press business was impacted).